marcio-da-silva-arantes/MINLP/README.md

 * **Frist time:**
 	1. Create a new Java project using some IDE (I suggest to use [NetBeans 8.2](https://netbeans.org/downloads/8.2/))
 	2. Download and import [MINLP.jar](https://github.com/marcio-da-silva-arantes/MINLP/raw/master/MINLP/dist/MINLP.jar) in your project.
-	3. Download and install one of the solvers supported, them import the java (.jar) lib in your project (I suggest [Glpk](https://www.gnu.org/software/glpk/) ).
+	3. Download and install one of the solvers supported, them import the java (.jar) lib in your project (I suggest Glpk, here a easy link for [windows](https://sourceforge.net/projects/winglpk/files/latest/download) or [linux](http://ftp.gnu.org/gnu/glpk/) users).
 	4. Make your on models, see the [samples](https://github.com/marcio-da-silva-arantes/MINLP/tree/master/MINLP/src/minlp/samples) on MINLP

 * **For Developers:**
 	1. Download or clone this repository
 	2. Open this project using [NetBeans 8.2](https://netbeans.org/downloads/8.2/) IDE
-	3. Download and install one of the solvers supported, them import the java (.jar) lib in your project.
+	3. Download and install one of the solvers supported, then import the java (.jar) lib in your project.
 	4. Make all modifications you need, code new [samples](https://github.com/marcio-da-silva-arantes/MINLP/tree/master/MINLP/src/minlp/samples), be happy.

 * **Updates to new versions:**